 Why The Region Of Convergence Matters

-The region of convergence, or ROC, is the set of values of zz for which the defining series actually converges.
-Without the ROC, the algebraic expression can be ambiguous.
+The region of convergence, or ROC, is the set of zz values for which the defining series actually converges.
+Without it, the algebraic expression can be ambiguous: different sequences can produce the same rational expression but with different ROCs.
+That is why a complete answer reports both the formula and the convergence region.
+Read every Z-transform result as a pair:

 formula in z+where that formula is valid\text{formula in } z \quad + \quad \text{where that formula is valid}

-Common Z-Transform Mistakes
+Common Z-Transform Traps

 1. What sequence is being transformed?